oussemamansouri/CSS-Challenges/Challenge 08 CSS Height, Width, and Max-width/Description08.md

-# Challenge: CSS Height, Width, and Max-width
+# Challenge 08: CSS Height, Width, and Max-width

 ## Description
 In this challenge, you will practice using CSS height, width, and max-width properties.
 You will understand how these properties influence the layout and responsiveness of elements on the page.